-The modelling was performed on the typical steady demand profiles described previously in Section 3.
-Taking the UDE Energy variance an example, Figure 8 below illustrates two key points.
+The modelling was performed on the typical steady demand profiles.
+Taking the UDE Energy variance an example, Figure 6 below illustrates two key points.

-- As the Analysis Percentile Parameter increases, the UDE Variance tends to shift upward just slightly and Participants Credit Cover becomes only marginally less frequently under-estimated. - With a HAPB held constant at 100 days, as used in Figure 8, the Analysis Percentile Parameter has really little impact on the UDE Variance overall
+- As the Analysis Percentile Parameter increases, the UDE Variance tends to shift upward just slightly and Participants Credit Cover becomes only marginally less frequently under-estimated. - With a HAP held constant at 100 days, as used in Figure 7, the Analysis Percentile Parameter has really little impact on the UDE Variance overall

-Figure 8: Different Analysis Percentiles Effect on UDE Variance with HAPB of 100 days
+Figure 7: Different Analysis Percentiles Effect on UDE Variance with HAP of 100 days

-As can be seen from Figure 8, the influence of the AnPP setting does not have a large impact on the UDE variance.
-At the end of the sample there are slightly larger fluctuations but this is still within 0.3% of UDE variance between the 90th Percentile and the 99th Percentile.
-We believe a one tailed z score is a more accurate reflection on credit calculations as this focuses on one side of the statistic where credit cover could be called upon.
+As can be seen from Figure 7, the influence of the AnPP setting does not have a large impact on the UDE variance.
+In the middle of the sample there are slightly larger fluctuations, but this is still within 1% of UDE variance between the 90th Percentile and the 99th Percentile.
+We believe a one tailed z score is still a more accurate reflection on credit calculations as this focuses on one side of the statistic where credit cover could be called upon.

-A value of 1.645% is recommended for the Analysis Percentile Parameter for the SEM year 2022.
+A value of 1.645% is recommended for the Analysis Percentile Parameter for the SEM tariff year 2022-2023.

-6. Credit Cover Adjustment Trigger
+5. Credit Cover Adjustment Trigger